-- you get this care from a network provider, and - you follow the other rules described in this chapter. •
+- you get this care from a network provider, and - you follow the other rules described in this chapter.

-However, if you can't get to a network provider, we will cover urgently needed care you get from an out-of-network provider.
+However, if it is not possible or reasonable to get to a network provider, we will cover urgently needed care you get from an out-of-network provider.

 To access urgently needed services, you should go to the nearest urgent care center that is open.
-If you are seeking urgent care in our service area, you should look in the Provider and Pharmacy Directory for a listing of the urgent care centers in your plan's network, or visit mmp.buckeyehealthplan.com.
+If you are seeking urgent care in our service area, you should look in the Provider and Pharmacy Directory for a listing of the urgent care centers in your plan's network or visit mmp.buckeyehealthplan.com.